The Big Picture On Squatters Rights:

 Rhode Island Squatters Rights

-Squatters must occupy property for 10 years before making an adverse possession claim.
+Squatters must occupy the property for 10 years before making an adverse possession claim.

 South Carolina Squatters Rights